kubeshop/testkube-docs/docs/articles/ephemeral-clusters.md

 ## Re-using agents within an Environment

 As mentioned above, only a single agent can be connected to a Testkube Environment at a time.
-If you can enforce this constraint in your development pipelines, you can simply re-use the agent installation command across multiple clusters - just make sure only one cluster/agent is running at a time:
+If you can comply with this constraint in your development pipelines, you can simply re-use the agent installation command across multiple clusters - just make sure only one cluster/agent is running at a time:

 1. [Create an Environment](/testkube-pro/articles/environment-management#operation/updateEnvironment) as usual via the Dashboard